 Function versus Appearance

-We regard the improvement of a foot’s appearance as a cosmetic result that is simply a by-product of Syndesmosis Bunion Surgery.
+We regard the improvement of a foot’s appearance as a cosmetic result that is simply a by-product of Syndesmosis Surgery.
 The Procedure’s quantifiable success lies in its ability to restore function that is verifiable with an objective test method.
 After all, the human foot is primarily for function, not for show.

 Is there a way to measure foot function?

 Being able to walk is not a true evaluation of the foot’s functional ability.
 To be objective and comparable, there are several computerized devices to assess the real-time pressure distribution of a foot against the ground while walking.
-The distribution pattern can also be quantified to demonstrate any true functional improvement after a particular bunion surgery.
+The distribution pattern can also be quantified to demonstrate any true functional improvement after surgery.

-We’ve used F-Scan® for more than 10 years to verify the function outcomes after Syndesmosis Bunion Surgery.
-The biomedical engineering department of Hong Kong’s Polytechnic University has analysed our results, confirming Syndesmosis Bunion Surgery could significantly and consistently improve the function of big toe and the foot.
+We’ve used F-Scan® for more than 10 years to verify the function outcomes after Syndesmosis Surgery.
+The biomedical engineering department of Hong Kong’s Polytechnic University has analysed our results, confirming Syndesmosis Surgery could significantly and consistently improve the function of big toe and the foot.

 Normal Foot F-Scan